Written by Dave Lavinsky on Thursday, June 20, 2013

 When you're done, your business plan will confirm your market opportunity and give you a roadmap to follow.
 It will also be required should you wish to gain funding from investors and lenders.

 Now, once your business is up-and-running, you still need a business plan in order to succeed.
-This is the second type of business plan, and I refer to this type of plan as a "strategic plan."
+I refer to this type of business plan as a "strategic plan."
 I term it as such because this type of plan requires much less research (since you already know who your customers are, the market fundamentals, and lots of information about your competitors).
 Rather, the focus of this plan is strategy.

 Specifically, this plan needs to identify precisely:

 1. Where you want your company to be in five years

 2. What you need to accomplish within the next year to progress you to that point, and

 3. What your strategy is to complete your key milestones in the next 12 months

 In determining the optimal strategies, you need to consider your company's strengths, and opportunities that can best leverage them.
 If you don't take time to do this, you become too tactical.
 That is, you continue to use the same tactics that have gotten you to the point you are at.
 And oftentimes, the strategy and tactics that got you where you are today are NOT the strategy and tactics that will get you to the next level.

 So, spend time figuring out the best strategies to follow.
 The good news is that you've already proven you can execute on strategies (which is what got you to where you are now).